moorepants/eng122/content/pages/resources.rst

 Once you've done that, you can print the notebook by going into the "File" menu in the notebook and clicking "Print Preview".
 This should open up a new tab in your web browser which is just an HTML page.
 Use your browser's print functionality to print and/or save the notebook from there.
-To obttain a PDF version of the notebook, you should be able to "print to file" instead of selecting a printer from the print dialog.
+To obtain a PDF version of the notebook, you should be able to "print to file" instead of selecting a printer from the print dialog.
 The details might depend on your computer platform.